PlaceOS/docs/deployment/aws-fargate/fargate-modular.md

 ## VPC Architecture: `vpc.yml`
 The **VPC** template deploys two private and two public subnets.
-For each of these the user can configure:
+For each of these, you can configure:

 - CIDR ranges
 - An internet gateway